Scattering and absorption of a scalar field impinging on a charged black hole in the Einstein-Maxwell-dilaton theory: Logarithmic approximation for the backward glory effect

 In order to obtain the logarithmic deflection formula, we employ an approximation such that $k\simeq 1$ \cite{crispino2009scattering},

 With the help of the above expression, the deflection angle (\ref{nfs}) can be recast as

 Table(\ref{tab3}) shows the values of the critical impact parameter using the logarithmic approximation.
-We obtain a small difference (nearly $1\%$) in relation with numerical integration results displayed in Tab.(\ref{tab:tab2}).
+We obtain a small difference (nearly $1\%$) in relation with the numerical integration results displayed in Tab.(\ref{tab:tab2}).

-In Figs. (\ref{fig:scompa1})-(\ref{fig:scompa1}), we compare the full numerical differential scattering cross-section, the differential cross-section for the backward glory effect and the logaritmic approximation for the differential cross-section of the glory effect.
-Generally speaking, the logaritmic approximation is qualitatively good enough for describing the differential cross near $180^0$.
+In Fig. (\ref{fig:scompa1}), we compare the complete numerical differential scattering cross-section, the differential cross-section for the backward glory effect, and the logarithmic approximation for the differential cross-section of the glory effect.
+Generally speaking, the logarithmic approximation is qualitatively good enough for describing the differential cross near $\pi$.
+The same results are obtained by varying between $q=0.4$ and $q=0.6$.